realodix/php-utility/docs/Number.md

 `Number::toPercentage($value, int $precision = 2, $multiply = false, string $locale = 'en_US'): string`

+Expresses the number as a percentage and appends the output with a percent sign.

 **Options:**
 - `multiply` - Boolean to indicate whether the value has to be multiplied by 100.
 Useful for decimal percentages.

 Like `Number::precision()`, this method formats a number according to the supplied precision (where numbers are rounded to meet the given precision).
-This method also expresses the number as a percentage and appends the output with a percent sign.

 ```php
 use Realodix\Utils\Number\Number;